fleetdm/fleet/handbook/company/communications.md

 - Always [Check the Fleet IT warehouse](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) before purchasing any equipment including laptops, monitors, and Yubikeys to ensure we efficiently [utilize existing assets before spending money](https://fleetdm.com/handbook/company/why-this-way#why-spend-less).

 ### Purchase company-issued equipment
-Fleet provides laptops for core team members to use while working at Fleet.
+Fleet provides laptops and YubiKey security keys for core team members to use while working at Fleet.
 As soon as an offer is accepted, Business Operations will reach out to the new team member to start this process and will work with the new team member to get their equipment requested and shipped to them on time.

 Apple computers shipping to the United States and Canada are ordered using the Apple [eCommerce Portal](https://ecommerce2.apple.com/asb2bstorefront/asb2b/en/USD/?accountselected=true), or by contacting the business team at an Apple Store or contacting the online sales team at [800-854-3680](tel:18008543680).
 The business team can arrange for same-day pickup at a store local to the Fleetie if needed.